The Great Commandment

 35 And as Jesus taught in the temple, he said, "How can the scribes say that the Christ is the son of David?
 36 David himself, inspired by the Holy Spirit, declared, 'The Lord said to my Lord, Sit at my right hand, till I put thy enemies under thy feet.'
 37 David himself calls him Lord; so how is he his son?"
 And the great throng heard him gladly.

 Jesus Denounces the Scribes

-38 As he taught, he said, "Beware of the scribes, who like to walk around in long robes, and to be greeted with respect in the marketplaces, 39 and to have the best seats in the synagogues and places of honor at banquets!
-40 They devour widows' houses and for the sake of appearance say long prayers.
+38 And in his teaching he said, "Beware of the scribes, who like to go about in long robes, and to have salutations in the market places 39 and the best seats in the synagogues and the places of honor at feasts, 40 who devour widows' houses and for a pretense make long prayers.
 They will receive the greater condemnation."

 The Widow's Offering

 41 And he sat down opposite the treasury, and watched the multitude putting money into the treasury.
 Many rich people put in large sums.
 42 And a poor widow came, and put in two copper coins, which make a penny.
 43 And he called his disciples to him, and said to them, "Truly, I say to you, this poor widow has put in more than all those who are contributing to the treasury.
 44 For they all contributed out of their abundance; but she out of her poverty has put in everything she had, her whole living."